mattbun/smtp-pushover/README.md

 * The destination email doesn't matter, smtp-pushover will forward all email to pushover.
 * The subject of the email becomes the title of the push notification.
 * The contents of the email become the text of the push notification.

-## Development

-1. Clone this repo
-2. `yarn install` to install dependencies
-3. `yarn build` to compile typescript
-4. `yarn start` to start the server